uw-it-edm/docfinity-rest-api-reference/docs/create-large-documents.md

 # Create Documents with Large Files

-For files larger than XXMB (limit TBD) the recommended approach is to upload the file directly into DocFinity and then use a custom EDM end-point to index it.
+For files larger than 10MB (limit to be revised) the recommended approach is to upload the file directly into DocFinity and then use a custom EDM end-point to index it.
 The complete process is below:

 > **_NOTE:_** For brevity, all sample requests on this page excluded setting the authentication options.
 > Please see [Getting Started](/docs/getting-started.md) for help on setting it.